 The campground accommodates big rigs up to 13.5 meters in eight pull-through RV sites with enough room to park a tow vehicle.
 All campsites are reservable and provide a range of 20-, 30-, and 50-amp power, and water and septic services.
-You can also camp here in a tent.
+Tent camping is not available.

 Canyon Farms is 14 kilometers southeast of downtown Kelowna.
-Two highly rated golf courses are located right next door and will keep your swing in perfect form.
+Two highly rated golf courses are located right next door at Gallagher's Canyon and will keep your swing in perfect form.
+Choose from the 18-hole championship course or a quick game at the nine-hole course.
 The trailhead for Scenic Canyon Regional Park is also just a few steps away.

 Address: 4020 Field Road, Kelowna, British Columbia

 Located only eight kilometers from Kelowna's urban core, Apple Valley Orchard & RV Park gives the remarkable feeling of being on the farm in the country.
 For a reasonable price, you are encouraged to pick seasonal fruit that is ripe and only a short walk from your RV—perhaps from the tree outside your dinette window!
 The cornfield northeast of the campground completes the vision of camping in a pastoral setting.